LGM-Bioinfo-UNIVALI/Krill/README.md

 ## :woman_teacher: PREPARING YOUR FILES

-Krill works in a single folder with it's fasta files or in a folder with different Projects MAGs (multiple folders).
-For this second option, it has to have a [specific folder organization](example/) to start the analysis:
+Krill works in a single folder with fasta files or in a folder with different Projects MAGs (multiple folders).
+For this second option, it needs to have a [specific folder organization](example/) to start the analysis:

 > :warning: DO NOT USE SPACES IN FOLDERS AND FILES NAMES, IT CAN CAUSE ERRORS.